sebadob/rauthy/README.md

 ## Next Steps for the project

-- migrate to Svelte 4 in the frontend to get rid of the `unsafe-inline` CSP
+- adjust some cache modifications to achieve higher conflict safety in HA situations
 - add more documentation
 - cleanup code
 - benchmarks and performance tuning